EvMad/EvMad/README.md

 #### BACKGROUND

 I've been a drummer most of my life, I've been playing in bands since I was a teenager, promoting shows in the Philly area for over a decade, and working in venues for 10 years.
 I ran a booking agency called Riff Lifter Touring from 2011-2018 covering all of North America.
-I currently bartend at a live music venue by night, and code by day.
+I am currently working as a Web Specialist at ECFMG on a six month contract.
 I have a BA in Music from the University of Maryland Baltimore County where I studied recording and performance.

 ##### LANGUAGES, TECHNOLOGIES, APPLICATIONS, and TECHNICAL SKILLS